ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 VIDEODetectSpeed_and_ Counter_LicensePlate_Yolov8_Filters_PaddleOCR.py

-The test program VIDEODetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR.py is only prepared to work with the attached Traffic IP Camera video.mp4 test video, dowloaded from https://github.com/anmspro/Traffic-Signal-Violation-Detection-System/tree/master/Resources, since speed detection is performed over a region of the video, marked with a green rectangle, whose depth coincides with the length of a parking space that appears in the video and according to the following formula and parameters:
+The test program VIDEODetectSpeed_and_ Counter_LicensePlate_Yolov8_Filters_PaddleOCR.py is only prepared to work with the attached Traffic IP Camera video.mp4 test video, dowloaded from https://github.com/anmspro/Traffic-Signal-Violation-Detection-System/tree/master/Resources, since speed detection is performed over a region of the video, marked with a green rectangle, whose depth coincides with the length of a parking space that appears in the video and according to the following formula and parameters: